 For many people, the biggest issue with crowded, protruding or misaligned teeth is the effect on overall physical appearance.
 It affects self-esteem and can make one self-conscious and lack in confidence.
 Such casual expressions as smiling and laughing can be difficult for people with crooked teeth.

 The first step to a solution for crooked and misaligned teeth is to visit your dentist.

-There are a range of orthodontic products available for correcting the alignment of teeth.
+There is a range of orthodontic products available for correcting the alignment of teeth.
 Braces are the most traditional treatment option, made from a variety of materials from metal to ceramic.
 Braces slowly move teeth into place using pressure over a long period of time.
-Thesystem uses clear removable plastic trays and is very popular for those interested in the most aesthetically pleasing solution to fix crooked teeth.
+The Invisalign system uses clear removable plastic trays and is very popular for those interested in the most aesthetically pleasing solution to fix crooked teeth.

-If you are concerned about misaligned or crooked teeth, contact your dentist at for an assessment.
-Crooked teeth are not just a cosmetic issue but also a physical one that can have implications to your overall health.
+If you are concerned about misaligned or crooked teeth, contact your dentist at Yaletown Dentistry for an assessment.
+Crooked teeth are not just a cosmetic issue but also a physical one that can have implications for your overall health.
 To avoid complications, it is best to treat crooked teeth sooner rather than later.
 Orthodontic treatment can improve confidence and create a healthy, straight smile for life.